Probate in Arkansas

 - Any individually owned money or bank accounts with no payable on death (POD) or transfer on death (TOD) designation;

-Non-probate assets can include the following:
+Assets that not probate assets and are excluded from probate can include the following:

 - Assets that an individual owned jointly with another person (joint rights of survivorship, joint tenants, tenants by the entirety);